applications.ICMS_2024

 Hence, positive CBE are unique if and only if \(a, b \geq 0\) and \(a \geq c\).

-Now, we consider Example 20 from [MHR19].
-Here, we have a parameter \(a > 0\).
-Depending on this parameter, the network has a unique positive CBE:
+Now, we consider a network given by two matrices involving a parameter. (see Example 20 of [MHR19]) Depending on this parameter, the network has a unique positive CBE:

 sage: var("a")